google/zetasql/docs/table-functions.md

 +   `CREATE ...
 TABLE FUNCTION`: Creates a new [table-valued function][table-valued-function] function.
     A function can have zero or more function parameters.

-+   `TEMPORARY` or `TEMP`: Indicates that the function is temporary; that is it exists for the lifetime of the session.
+    +   `TEMPORARY` or `TEMP`: Indicates that the function is temporary, meaning that it exists for the lifetime of the session.
++   `OR REPLACE`: Replaces any function with the same name if it exists.
+Can't appear with `IF NOT EXISTS`.
++   `IF NOT EXISTS`: If any function exists with the same name, the `CREATE` statement has no effect.
+Can't appear with `OR REPLACE`.
 +   `function_parameter`: A parameter for the function.

     + `parameter_name`: The name of the parameter.